gratitude5dee/OfficeWorker/example-vapi-live/README.md

-This is a **Gemini Live Clone** - a [Next.js](https://nextjs.org) project that combines real-time voice AI with computer vision capabilities, similar to Google's Gemini Live feature.
+This is an **OpenAI Vision Live Clone** - a [Next.js](https://nextjs.org) project that combines real-time voice AI with computer vision capabilities, using OpenAI's Vision API for image analysis.

 ## Features

 - 🎥 **Real-time camera capture** from user's webcam
 - 🗣️ **Voice conversations** using Vapi AI
-- 👁️ **Computer vision analysis** using Google Gemini 2.0 Flash
+- 👁️ **Computer vision analysis** using OpenAI's GPT-4 Vision
 - 🔄 **Multimodal AI interaction** - the AI can see what you're showing and talk about it

 ## Setup